ngs-docs/2021-august-remote-computing/08-version-control-git.Rmd

 6. Click the "Generate new token" button.
 7. On the "New personal access token" page, give your token a name in the "Note" field to help you remember when and why you created the token.
-8. Click the green "Generate token" button at the bottom of the page.
+8. Check the "repo" scope so the token can push to repos.
-9. On the "Personal access tokens" page, copy the new token (in the green box).
+9. Click the green "Generate token" button at the bottom of the page.
+10. On the "Personal access tokens" page, copy the new token (in the green box).
 The token will no longer be viewable once you navigate away from this page.

 Save the token somewhere safe (for example, a password manager).
 If you want to learn more about GitHub's PAT authentication, read [our detailed